 Is Sleep Number an Air Mattress?

-If you’ve ever slept on an air mattress, you know exactly how uncomfortable it can be.
+If you’ve ever slept on an air bed, you know exactly how uncomfortable it can be.
 They’re loud when inflating and often deflate over the course of one night, so they’re not great for long-term use.

 Beyond that, there aren’t many similarities.